Amir Belson, M.D.

 John R. Tighe serves as Chief Executive Officer and president of ZipLine Medical, Inc. He also serves as a member of ZipLine’s board of directors.
 Prior to joining ZipLine, he was the CEO and president of PEAK Surgical, Inc. from 2006 to 2011.
 He was the first employee and also served as a Director of PEAK Surgical until their acquisition by Medtronic in 2011.
 Mr. Tighe has over 22 years of experience in the medical device industry and has worldwide commercialization experience in several medical specialties, including orthopaedics, ENT, and general surgery.
 Prior to PEAK Surgical he was senior vice president and general manager of all business units for ArthroCare Corp, where he worked for 11 years.
 Before that, he served as national sales manager for Acufex Microsurgical, where he worked in various sales and management roles over a seven year period.
 Mr. Tighe holds a B.S. degree in Civil Engineering from the University of Maryland.

+He currently serves as a Board member of ZipLine Medical and BLDG Active.
 From 2009 to 2013, Mr. Tozer also served as a founding executive and officer of The Alliance for Regenerative Medicine.
 He received a Bachelor of Commerce degree from Saint Mary’s University in Halifax, Nova Scotia and a Certified Management Accountant designation in Ontario, Canada.